thedevcaptain/interfejs/README.md

 ## Getting Started

-InterferJS has 1 working authentication methods:
+InterferJS has 2 working authentication methods:

 - oAuth2 Google Authentication (for end user's spreadsheets access)
+- API Key (for public accessible spreadsheets)

-More about this will be covered here: [Authentication](http://www.404notfound.fr/assets/images/pages/img/rachatdemobile.jpg)
+More about this will be covered here: [Authorization](https://github.com/PirataFrancis/interfejs#authentication)

 ### Installing